HamedFarahani89/AI-Lab/README.md

 Notebooks :
 - Getting_started_pytorch_DUDL
 - GradientDescent_2D_DUDL
-- ANN_regression_DUDL : Implement a ANN block for regression, utilizing MSE as the loss function and SGD for optimization.
+- ANN_regression_DUDL : Implement a basic ANN block for regression, utilizing MSE as the loss function and SGD for optimization.
 Record the loss at each epoch and calculate the correlation coefficient for the final predictions.